 The tuition refund for students who withdraw or take a leave of absence on or after the first day of classes is calculated in accordance with the university’s withdrawal refund policy.

-Students who have been granted a medical or emergency leave of absence due to extenuating circumstances may submit a Leave of Absence Refund Appeal Form for financial consideration.
 If the appeal is approved, please note that housing and other fees will not be included in the appeal decision; refer to the Residence Hall and Dining License Agreement.
 Please only complete the Leave of Absence Refund Appeal Form if you have been approved for a medical or emergency leave of absence.

 Please note that any outstanding balance (including unpaid balances) for the academic term in which the leave is taken are still due to the university.